top of page

 3. The power of hope and feeling good about oneself

-The first group very quickly percieved their state as hopeless, after swimming round and round the tank.
+The first group very quickly perceived their state as hopeless, after swimming round and round the tank.
 They absolutely 'believed' or 'knew' there was no way out.
-The second group, who had been shown the possibility of a way out, lasted an incredibly long time relatively speaking, thus brilliantly demonstrating the power of hope and the vast chasm of difference between hopefulness and hopelessness.
+The second group, who had been shown the possibility of a way out, lasted an incredibly long time relatively speaking, thus brilliantly demonstrating the power of hope and the vast chasm between hopefulness and hopelessness.

-Developing a deep sense of hope and positive outlook of one's future is so important in dealing with serious disease.
-Clinical hypnosis is the fastest and most effective method of accessing the unconscious mind where encouraging the development of hope and fostering a positive outlook helps generate another powerful deep healing belief.
+Developing a deep sense of hope and a positive outlook of one's future is so important in dealing with serious disease.
+Clinical hypnosis is the fastest and most effective method of accessing the unconscious mind where encouraging the development of hope and fostering a positive outlook helps generate another powerful deep healing belief... along with simply feeling good about one's daily life.

 4. Ensuring solid fundamentals

-Each of the following are crucial in putting up a solid fight against serious disease.
-Though not obviously linked to hypnotherapy I often find patients benefit the most by also using hypnosis to help make wiser dietary choices, improve sleep, encourage deeper more effective breathing or perhaps to stimulate the desire to exercise more.
+Each of the following I consider very important in putting up a solid opposition to ailing health.
+Using hypnotherapy to help make wiser, healthier dietary choices, improve sleep, remove any self-harming bad habits such as cigarettes or alcohol, encourage deeper more effective breathing and perhaps stimulate the desire to exercise more.

-g) Acupuncture and Herbal medicine, utilising my knowledge and skills as a Traditional Chinese Medicine practitioner of over 20yrs.
+Plus Acupuncture and Herbal medicine, utilising my knowledge and skills as a Traditional Chinese Medicine practitioner of over 23yrs.

 5. Dealing with the orthodox treatments